natlownes/nubs-cli/README.md

 # nubs-cli

-command line client for nubs; a program to pipe stuff to urls for viewing by you and/or other parties.  like a github gist or pastie that updates in realtime but doesn't get saved
+command line client for [http://nubs.narf.io/](nubs); a program to pipe stuff to urls for viewing by you and/or other parties.  like a github gist or pastie that updates in realtime but doesn't get saved